Tim David: Singapore (2019–2020)

+Australia (2022–present)

-In 2022, David was named in the Australian national cricket team's squad for the 2022 World Cup and their series against India.
-Under the International Cricket Council's rules, he was deemed eligible to play for Australia despite having previously played for Singapore.
+In 2022, David was named in the Australian national cricket team's squad for the 2022 T20 World Cup and their series against India.
+Under the ICC's rules, he was deemed eligible to play for Australia despite having previously played for Singapore.
 He made his T20I debut for Australia against India on 20 September 2022.
 In his third match for Australia, he hit 54 off 27 balls in Hyderabad against India.

+In 2023, he made his One Day International debut, playing against South Africa.

-In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in Australia's squad for the 2024 T20 World Cup tournament.

-On July 25th 2025, David scored his first T20I century against the West Indies scoring 102* from only 37 deliveries, making this the joint third fastest T20I century in matches between two full members of the ICC on record.
+On 25 July 2025, David scored his first T20I century against the West Indies scoring 102* from only 37 deliveries, making this the joint third fastest T20I century in matches between two full members of the ICC on record.
 His innings included 11 sixes and 6 fours.

+David was named for Australia's 2026 Men's T20 World Cup squad in January of that year.
+He was named the Australian Men's Twenty20 International Player of the Year in 2026.

+Records and achievements

+During the third T20I against the West Indies, David became the fastest Australian to score a century, scoring 102* from 37 deliveries.